 Use UGC in your shopping carousels and ads

-Shoppable content is the route retailers are taking, and its success is boosted by UGC.
-Customers are 6X more likely to make a purchase if the product page includes visual UGC.
+Shoppable content is the route retailers are taking.
+Its success is boosted even further by UGC.
+Customers are 6X more likely to purchase something if the product page includes visual UGC.
 Whether it’s a Facebook carousel, Pinterest catalog, or web store, you can make it pop with real reviews and photos.

 Remember, acknowledge creators and ask permission before you use their content in a paid ad.
 You could sweeten the pot with some free merch!